stefanocke/angular-cli-app-with-rollup/README.md

 # AngularCliAppWithRollup

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 7.1.4.
+This project uses Angular 8.x or above.

 ## Rollup Build